halbs13/Dynamics-NAV-Payroll/au-payroll-setup-import-tax-scales.md

-7.2	Import Tax Scales
+# Payroll Setup - Import Tax Scales

 When the ATO changes the PAYG tax rates a file containing the new tax scale coefficients is sent to customers who have a current Payroll Annual Software Subscription.
 This file must be imported into the Payroll granule.

-The user must have Supervisor security privilege (See “User” setup) to import the tax scales
+The user must have Supervisor security privilege as setup in the [Payroll User Setup](au-payroll-setup-payroll-user.md) to import the tax scales.

 To open the Import Tax Scales window,